ColbyBrungard/Geoprocess-by-area/README.md

 F. Diurnal Anisotropic Heating.
 The angle is set to 225 with is a southwest angle.

-G. Downslope Distance Gradient - how far downslope does one have to go to descend d meters?, http://onlinelibrary.wiley.com/doi/10.1029/2004WR003130/full.
-This maybe useful for modeling soil depth, probably in humid environments.d (distance) is set to = 5 since this is the resolution of the DEM.
-That seems logical to me.
-Output is gradient in degrees, but by modifying the -OUTPUT argurment it could also be distance.

-H. MultiScale Topographic Position Index.
+G. MultiScale Topographic Position Index.
 Default parameters (scale_min, scale_Max, scale_num) seemed good to me.

-I. MRVBF http://onlinelibrary.wiley.com/doi/10.1029/2002WR001426/abstract.
+H. MRVBF http://onlinelibrary.wiley.com/doi/10.1029/2002WR001426/abstract.
 Intended for separating erosional and depositional areas.
 Valley bottoms = depositional areas.
 MRVBF: higher values indicate that this is more likely a valley bottom.
 MRRTF: higher values indicate more likely a ridge.
 "While MRVBF is a continuous measure, it naturally divides into classes corresponding to the different resolutions and slope thresholds.
 Values less than 0.5 are not valley bottom areas.
 Values from 0.5 to 1.5 are considered to be the steepest and smallest resolvable valley bottoms for 25 m DEMs.
 Flatter and larger valley bottoms are represented by values from 1.5 to 2.5, 2.5 to 3.5, and so on" .
 According to the paper, T_Slope was set to 44.
 This was chosen by fitting a power relationship between the resolution and the thresholds listed in paragraph 26 in the paper (the equation is y (t_slope) = 1659.51*(DEM resolution ^-0.819).
 All other parameters were left to default values as suggested by the paper (section 2.8).
 You probably want to change this default value for the resolution of your DEM.
 You can do this by using the above equation, then searching the code for T_Slope and modifying this value in the code.
 That said, I didn't find much of a difference between the default settings in flat terrain.

-J. Relative heights and slope positions.
+I. Relative heights and slope positions.
 Didn't see much reason to change the default settings (W=0.5, T=10, E=2)

-K. Terrain Ruggedness Index.
+J. Terrain Ruggedness Index.
 Which areas are the most rugged.
 "Calculates the sum change in elevation between a grid cell and its eight neighbor grid cells.
 I chose a radius of 10 cells (so for a 5 m DEM, 10x5 = 50m (or 100 m diameter)), and a circular mode. https://www.researchgate.net/publication/259011943_A_Terrain_Ruggedness_Index_that_Quantifies_Topographic_Heterogeneity

-L. Terrain Surface Convexity.
+K. Terrain Surface Convexity.
 Had to take the defaults since I couldn't get access to the paper.
 Probably a bad idea.
 Kernel 1 = eight neighborhood

-N. Upslope and downslope curvature. https://www.sciencedirect.com/science/article/pii/009830049190048I.
+L. Upslope and downslope curvature. https://www.sciencedirect.com/science/article/pii/009830049190048I.
 Decided against using up and down local curvature since they weren't very different than up/down curvature.

-O. Saga wetness index.
+M. Saga wetness index.
 Kept defaults as is.
 Catchment slope is suspect, but I was testing in relatively flat terrain.

-P. Topographic Openness- I'm not sure this makes much sense in an arid environment, but since it was intended to be input for geomorphological mapping I thought it might be interesting.
+N. Topographic Openness: I'm not sure this makes much sense in an arid environment, but since it was intended to be input for geomorphological mapping I thought it might be interesting.

 ### Thoughts on saga modules that I didn't use.